KNTU: Signal

 Unlike most of the area's FM stations (like competitor KVIL) which transmit their signals from Cedar Hill, KNTU transmits its signal from north Denton on land owned by UNT, which was a Nike Missile Base.
-Therefore, KNTU's signal is much stronger in the Northern parts of the Dallas/Fort Worth Metroplex as well as the cities of Denton, Decatur, and McKinney.
+Therefore, KNTU's signal is much stronger in the Northern parts of the Dallas/Fort Worth Metroplex.
 The station installed a new antenna during the first week of November 2022.